 Associate Vice President, Facilities Management - University of Utah

 “It is important to develop talent that will best deal with the continuing challenges facing higher education.
-The challenges are varied by each institution given the type (research, regional, college, etc.) and location.
-But the common denominator is that costs have to be reduced while dealing with aging and deteriorating assets.
-To this end, we not only need folks who can manage the typical technical and organizational challenges, but ones who can think "outside the box.”
+Each institution varies the challenges given the type (research, regional, college, etc.) and location.
+However, the common denominator is that costs have to be reduced while dealing with aging and deteriorating assets.
+To this end, we need not only folks who can manage the typical technical and organizational challenges but ones who can think "outside the box.”
 What can be done differently that will preserve and/or enhance assets while supporting the institutional missions?
 To this end, we need intelligent critical thinkers and leaders.

-One of the things we’ve done at a the University of Utah is to invest in education.
+One of the things we’ve done at the University of Utah is to invest in education.

 We have a scholarship fund in place that provides funds for any employee within FM to assist in advancing their education (there is a committee who awards these scholarships every semester).

-We’ve identified up and coming performers and work with them to give them skill sets to be successful as they contemplate advancement.
+We’ve identified up-and-coming performers and worked with them to give them skill sets to be successful as they contemplate advancement.
 This is done by enlisting them in training programs for leaders, both through professional organizations (APPA, SCUP, IFMA, etc.) and within the University’s portfolio (Human Resources, Business School, etc.).

 Although we have not done so consciously, we’ve mentored some of our aspiring leaders.
 This has happened infrequently and usually as a result of the employee desiring assistance (good for them), but I see the value of an organization enlisting and supporting key employees that we see as our future leaders (something we should do going forward).”